gloria-ayesiga/Module-2-assignment/README.txt

 **#Outline**

--Importing relevant functions and Libraries for Pyhon and R respectively -Importing the CSV file
+-Importing relevant functions and libraries for Pyhon and R respectively -Importing the CSV file
 -Checking dataframe to confirm accuracy of headings -Creation of employee detail function